 Maxcatch is usually only sold online, through marketplaces such as Amazon.
 It retails at about a quarter the price of the main brands of tippet material.
 Lets see if it is any good.

 The pack of 5 spools I ordered included a tippet holder.
-The holder itself is functional, but basic and feels cheap especially when compared against the more premium ones from fishpond.
-It is certainly a case of you get what you paid for in this regards.
+The holder itself is functional, but basic and feels cheap, especially when compared against the more premium ones from fishpond.
+It is certainly a case of you get what you paid for in this regard.

 How strong is Maxcatch Phantom Tippet?

 While I figure out a more accurate test, I lack sophisticated line breaking strain testing equipment.
 So to test the line I decided to see how much weight it can lift before snapping.

 I started by testing Maxcatch 6X, which is rated for 2.65lb or 1.2kg.
 I tested several different sections and the average breaking point was just under1.3kg.
 So quite close to what is was rated at, although one section did break at just under 1.2kg.
 So the 2.65lb rated breaking strain does seem to be quite accurate.

 As a control, I tested it beside some Rio Powerflex 6X.
 I can not measure diameter, but according to the label they both should be the same diameter.
 The Rio powerflex broke at 1.4kg.
 Which is just about 4lb.
 So while the Maxcatch Phantom tippet breaks close to its rated amount, the Powerflex broke above it.
 The Rio Powerflex is a stronger line.

 Memory and presentation.

 I was quite impressed.
 Unlike other budget brand nylons I have tried, Max Catch Phantom feels quite supple and soft.
 This inherent softness, reduces the impact of memory on the line.